JAMelendezD/MolecularDynamicsPymol/index.md

 load_traj step6.3_equilibration.trr, step6.3_equilibration
 ```

 When you are done with all the equilibration steps the next step is the actual simulation or the production run for this we will have to modify the step7_production.mdp file at this point if you are a beginner it is best to edit the file with a supervisor since this file is very specific for every project.
 Once you have edited this file you can use grompp followed by mdrun in the same way we did for the equilibration steps.
 Normally production runs are run in a cluster to decrease the wall time.
 At the end of the production run our trajectory would normally be written to a .xtc file meaning it has double precision.
 We can look at the trajectory using pymol again.
 Many tutorials on analyzing trajectories globally can be found in the internet, however, in this tutorial we would like to focus on local properties.
 So, I suggest you first go to the [tutorial](https://mptg-cbp.github.io/teaching/tutorials/membranes/index.html) by Camilo Aponte-Santamaria and follow it from section B all you need is your final .gro file and .xtc file.
-You can convert analogous file types with the gromacs command:
+Remember you can convert analogous file types with the gromacs command:

 ```
 gmx editconf -f filename.gro -n index.ndx -o filename.pdb
 ```

-At this point we assumed you did the four analysis at Camilo's page (area per lipid, thickness, order parameter and difusion) we will now check this same properties locally.
+At this point we assumed you did the four analysis at Camilo's page (area per lipid, thickness, order parameter and difusion) we will now check these same properties locally.

 ### g_lomepro